suffolklibraries/sljekyll/_events/lowestoft-2019-06-23-first-light-performance.md

 breadcrumb: y
 ---

 Did you, or someone you know, help artist Constance Villemot make a giant fish on [Thursday 30 May](/events/lowestoft-2019-05-30-giant-fish/) or [Sunday 9 June](/events/lowestoft-2019-06-09-giant-fish/), or join in our [singing workshop with Snape Maltings' youth community choir Group A on Wednesday 12 June](/events/lowestoft-2019-06-12-singing-workshop/)?
+Or do you just want to come along and help tell a classic story in a new way?

 Come along and see the fish in action and join in the participatory performance of Ernest Hemingway's <cite>The Old Man and the Sea</cite> at the culmination of the First Light Festival.

+Visit the [First Light Festival website](https://firstlightlowestoft.com/whats-on/the-old-man-and-the-seas/) to find out more.

 This project is part of our [BLOC youth arts programme](/bloc/).